 Yes, personal contributions will count towards contribution caps.

-Please note, the contribution caps will change on 1st July 2021.
-For more information on contribution caps and the upcoming changes, please refer to this ATO webpage.
+Please note, the contribution caps changed on 1st July 2021.
+For more information on contribution caps and any upcoming changes, please refer to this ATO webpage.

 Can I use some of my contribution cap allowance from other years?